ersohnstyne/neverball-docs/Entities.md

 ## info_player_start

 The *info_player_start* entity defines a ball.
-While multiple balls may be defined, Neverball uses only the first of them.
 Neverputt requires an *info_player_start* entity for each player slot, plus one.
+The ball does not replace your Radiant's entities, but should be a higher-fidelity version that follows these design guidelines:
+* Neverball entity design specifications

 Key       | Description
 ----------|------------
 radius    | The ball radius in meters.
 The default radius is "0.25".
 In Neverputt, this should be set to "0.0625".

-Note that the "angle" attribute does NOT determine the initial facing direction.
-The player begins each level looking down the Y axis.
-If your level begins wrong, you must rotate your map.

 ## info_player_deathmatch

 The *info_player_deathmatch* entity defines a goal.
+The goal does not replace your Radiant's entities, but should be a higher-fidelity version that follows these design guidelines:
+* Neverball entity design specifications

 Key    | Description
 -------|------------